FeanorTheElf/he-ring/examples/bfv_basics/Readme.md

 Next, let's encrypt a message.
 The plaintext space of BFV is the ring `R_t = Z[X]/(Phi_n(X), t)`, which we already have created previously.
-Therefore, we encrypt elements of this ring - which we can create for example using the function [`feanor_math::rings::extension::FreeAlgebra::from_canonical_basis()`] from `feanor-math`.
+To encrypt, we now need to encode whatever data we have as an element of this ring (e.g. via [`feanor_math::rings::extension::FreeAlgebra::from_canonical_basis()`] ), and can then encrypt it as follows:
 ```rust
 #![feature(allocator_api)]
 # use feanor_math::rings::extension::FreeAlgebraStore;